Go Ahead, Take Your Breaks

 Hospice nursing can be so intense that you forget to take breaks.
 Eating lunch?
 What’s that?
 I’ve gone through entire days without stopping—no pause, no lunch around noon—and before you know it, it’s 3 p.m.
 You wonder, Where did the day go?

 As you already know, doing this day after day is not good for your physical or mental health.
-I know this full well because it certainly wasn’t good for mine.
+I know this full well because it certainly isn’t good for mine.

 So my advice to you is simple: incorporate breaks into your day.
 Yes, I know—some days it feels literally impossible.
 On those days, I end up eating on the run while driving.